dtanoglidis/DeepGhostBusters/README.md

 It is broadly divided in four parts:

-- In the first part we present some examples of predicted ghosting and scattered-light artifact masks, like the one below:
+- In the first part we present some examples of predicted ghosting and scattered-light artifact masks, like the one below (different colors corresponding to different artifact classes):

 <p align="left">
   <img  src="/images/Predicted.png", width=300>